Parichay (film)

 Parichay (Note: The reference is to Rai Sahab A. P. Roy' proper introduction to his 5 grandchildren, who live with him, but in a completely aloof manner.
 Both the grandchildren as well as Rai Sahab consider one another almost like villains, with absolutely no or very little communication.
 It is the entry of Ravi as a teacher in the household that makes them understand one another.
 He acted as a catalytic agent for their introduction (Parichay) to one another.) is a 1972 Indian Hindi-language drama film, produced by V. K. Sobti under the Tirupathi Pictures banner and directed by Gulzar.
 It stars Jeetendra, Jaya Bhaduri; while Sanjeev Kumar, Vinod Khanna have given special appearances and the music was composed by Rahul Dev Burman.
-The film was reported to be based on the Bengali novel Rangeen Uttarain by Raj Kumar Maitra. and partially inspired by the 1965 movie The Sound of Music.
+A remake of the 1971 Uttam Kumar film Jay Jayanti, the film was reported to be based on the Bengali novel Rangeen Uttarain by Raj Kumar Maitra, and partially inspired by the 1965 movie The Sound of Music.